Toma400/Yamlomiser/readme.md

 If there's executable file, you simply enter category names into the terminal showing up.

 If there's not, you can download the repository and run it with `ruby randomiser.rb`, or build the executable through `ruby build.rb` command.
-Note that you should have Ruby installed, as well as `yaml` gem, for this to work properly.
-Building executable additionally requires `zip` gem (and possibly `rubyzip` as well).
+Note that you should have Ruby installed (used 3.2.1 version), as well as `yaml` gem, for this to work properly.
+Building executable additionally requires `ocra` and `zip` gems (and possibly `rubyzip` as well).

 # License and credits
 License: simple **All Rights Reserved**.
 Because why the heck not.